No bakery on your corner? No worries. Bread from your freezer can also be soft and fresh-tasting if you know this little trick.

 If you grew up in Europe like Renee Muller, then it’s likely your childhood mornings included walks to the bakery to buy a fresh loaf of bread for breakfast.

 So now comes the time when you need to defrost such bread.
-Defrosting in the oven takes too long and the bread gets a little toasty.
+Defrosting in the oven takes too long and the it gets a little toasty.
 What if you simply want it to be soft?
 Defrosting in the microwave yields a rubbery texture.

 But with one little trick, your microwaved bread will be soft, as if it was freshly baked.